Salon of 1765

 The Salon of 1765 was an art exhibition that took place at the Louvre in Paris.
-One of the biannual Salon it took place during the reign of Louis XV and was overseen by the Académie Royale which at this time limited submissions to the Salon largely to it own members.
+One of the biannual Salon it took place during the reign of Louis XV and was overseen by the Académie Royale which at this time limited submissions to the Salon largely to its own members.

 As with previous salons, the art critic Denis Diderot was an influential figure.
 Amongst works featured were The Arts in Supplication an allegorical painting by Charles-André van Loo that had been commissioned by the Marquis de Marigny as a tribute to his sister Madame Pompadour who had died in 1764.
 Van Loo also exhibited The Three Graces based on Greek Mythology.
 Joseph Vernet displayed a View of the Harbour of Dieppe, part of his Views of the Ports of France series.
 Jean-Honoré Fragonard's Coresus Sacrificing Himself to Save Callirhoe was popular with both the public and critics.
 Jean-Baptiste Greuze exhibited a number of works to acclaim, although this would be his last Salon until after the French Revolution.
 Noël Hallé submitted his Education of the Poor.
 Philip James de Loutherbourg who had impressed at his debut Salon two years earlier returned with a couple of landscape paintings including Morning After the Rain.